tripviss/image-resizer/README.md

     $ npm install
     $ gulp watch

 This will create a new directory structure including all the necessary files needed to run `image-resizer`.
-The money file is `index.js` which is loads the express configuration and routes.
+The money file is `server.js` which loads the express configuration and routes.

 `image-resizer` can also simply be added as a node_module to any project and the streams interfaces used standalone. `./test.js` has a good example of how the app should work running behind Express.